realopt/BlockDecomposition.jl/doc/source/installation.rst

 Installation Guide
 ----------------------

-BlockJuMP requires Julia, JuMP.jl and MathProgBase.jl
+BlockDecomposition requires Julia, JuMP.jl and MathProgBase.jl

-Getting BlockJuMP.jl
+Getting BlockDecomposition.jl
 ^^^^^^^^^^^^^^^^^^^^^

-BlockJuMP.jl can be installed using the package manager of Julia.
+BlockDecomposition.jl can be installed using the package manager of Julia.
 To install it, run::

-  julia> Pkg.clone("git@github.com:realopt/BlockJuMP.jl.git")
+  julia> Pkg.clone("git@github.com:realopt/BlockDecomposition.jl.git")

-This command will, recursively, install BlockJuMP.jl and its dependencies.
+This command will, recursively, install BlockDecomposition.jl and its dependencies.

-To start using BlockJuMP.jl, it should be imported together with JuMP into the local scope::
+To start using BlockDecomposition.jl, it should be imported together with JuMP into the local scope::

-    using JuMP, BlockJuMP
+    using JuMP, BlockDecomposition